Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Conclusion

 In this paper, we have used a series of three numerical codes to go from initial parameter distributions deep below the photospheric radius in a GRB jet all the way to the best-fit parameter evolution of the time-resolved observed signal (see Figure~\ref{fig:flowchart} for a flowchart of the methodology).
 A 1D special relativistic hydrodynamical simulation code \citep[\texttt{GAMMA},][Section~\ref{sec:hydro_implementation}]{Ayache2022} was used to model an internal collision that generated a reverse and a forward shock below the photosphere.
 The simulation was set up such that both shocks finished their dissipation in the optically thick regime close to the photosphere.
 The evolution of the Lorentz factor and the comoving density as a function of optical depth was shown in Figure~\ref{fig:hydro_evolution}.

-Since the shocks are subphotospheric, they are mediated by radiation and, thus, a designated RMS model was needed.
+Since the shocks were subphotospheric, they were mediated by radiation, and thus a designated RMS model was needed.
 For this purpose, we used the Kompaneets RMS Approximation (KRA) developed in \citet{Samuelsson2022}.
 However, to be able to model long-lasting, dynamically evolving shocks, and to be able to account for the contribution from both the reverse and the forward shock, several additions and modifications had to be made.
-This led to the development of the dynamical version of the KRA, summarized in Section~\ref{sec:KRA_dynamical} and described in detail in Appendix~\ref{app:KRA_dynamical} (see Figure~\ref{fig:KRA_geometry} for a schematic of the geometry).
-The dynamical version of the KRA was modeled by the simulation code \Kd\ and the obtained comoving photon distribution as a function of optical depth was shown in Figure~\ref{fig:KRA_comoving_photon_distribution}.
+This led to the development of the dynamical version of the KRA, summarised in Section~\ref{sec:KRA_dynamical} and described in detail in Appendix~\ref{app:KRA_dynamical} (see Figure~\ref{fig:KRA_geometry} for a schematic of the geometry).
+The dynamical version of the KRA was modelled by the simulation code \Kd\ and the obtained comoving photon distribution as a function of optical depth was shown in Figure~\ref{fig:KRA_comoving_photon_distribution}.

 Finally, the time-resolved signal was obtained using \texttt{Raylease} \citep{Alamaa2024_intrapulse}.
 It used the ejecta dynamics from \texttt{GAMMA} and the subphotospheric photon distribution from \Kd \ as input to generate the spectrum as a function of time in the observer frame. \texttt{Raylease} accounts for the probabilistic nature of the photosphere, including emission from different optical depths and angles to the line-of-sight.